Mega Man ZX Advent: Setting

-Mega Man ZX Advent takes place 4 years after Mega Man ZX.
+Mega Man ZX Advent takes place 4 years and 8 months after Mega Man ZX.
 Despite the destruction of Slither Inc., Maverick raids (attacks by Reploids or robots that cause chaos) continue to occur.
+The world is in an era known as the Tech Rush, driven by the legal Hunter's Guild and illegal Raiders both seeking valuable ancient technology.

 The Biometals, artifacts that can imbue the forms and abilities of ancient heroes into chosen individuals known as "Biomatches" or Mega Men, previously gathered by the protagonist of ZX have been stolen and given to new Biomatches in an effort to advance the "Game of Destiny", a competition orchestrated by Master Albert of the Sage Trinity, where Mega Men would supposedly fight each other to become "Mega Man King".
 However, this was a ploy in order to feed innocent souls and their negative emotions to "Model W", the first Biometal, in order to awaken its power and enable Albert to "reset the world."
 However, a new Mega Man (the protagonist, who can be either Ashe or Grey), not chosen intentionally by Albert, emerges with Biometal Model A, a backup Biometal created by Albert with the ability to transform into various entities by absorbing their DNA through "A-Trans".

 A coalition government, Legion, serves as the highest authority in the country, and has enacted robot-human equality laws that give humans mechanical parts (making them "Humanoids" or cyborgs) and giving Reploids (fully self-aware robots) lifespans, with both now being considered "human."
 These pieces of legislation force all Reploids and humans to report to Legion at least once in their lives in order to receive new bodies with limited lifespans.
 Master Albert would use these laws to implant his DNA into those he deemed worthy of his "Game of Destiny", with most being victims of Maverick raids, allowing them to use Biometals.